TedLeRoy/ubuntu-update.sh/README.md

 Output will be the normal output to std-out of an update and upgrade, then a full-upgrade (formerly called a dist-upgrade with apt-get).

+A video showing a sample run can be found at https://youtu.be/HCWUGxYAqjY

 ### Messages

 Look for messages recommending a reboot or recomending you run sudo apt auto-remove to clean up unneeded files.